Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        left-to-right (based on the order of the provided labels).
 Otherwise, they will be sorted bottom-to-top or right-to-left.\n
        Note that this option is ignored if "by" is specified.
+- @c "bar-groups": an array of bar groups, each containing the following properties:
+  - @c "start": the axis label or numeric position to start the group.
+  - @c "end": the axis label or numeric position to end the group.
+  - @c "decal": a label to display on the group bar.
+  - @c "brush": the brush to paint with, which includes [brush](#brush-properties) properties.
+  - @c "color": the base color to paint under the brush.
+This is useful if the brush is using a hatch pattern.

+Note that bar sorting is performed prior to adding bar groups.
+When specifying the start and end of your bar groups, any bar sorting that you specified will be in effect.
+Likewise, axis brackets are also added after the bars are sorted;
+if specifying start and end points for your brackets, be aware that the bars will already be sorted.

 ## Graphs {#graph-properties}
 Properties common to all graph items: